TheJoshBrod/Textify/README.md

     python ascii_art_generator.py
     ```

-4. Follow the prompts to choose an option:
+4. Select an input mode:
    - **Search Image**: Enter the type of image you want to search for on Unsplash.
 The script will download the first matching image and convert it into ASCII art.
    - **Select Existing Image**: Enter the filename of an existing image in your local directory.
 The script will convert it into ASCII art.

+5. Select an output mode:
+   - **Text File**: Outputs ascii picture as text file.
+   - **Image File**: Outputs ascii picture as a picture.

+6. Select a scaling factor:
+   - **Scaling Factor**: Choose number (Recommended Range: `0.005 < scaling factor < 1.0`)
+   ***Note**: Very dependent on input image size

 ## Output

-The generated ASCII art will be saved as `output.txt` in the project directory.
+The generated ASCII art will be saved as `output.txt` or `result.png` in the project directory.

 ## Credits

 - This script uses the Unsplash API to search for images.
 Visit [Unsplash](https://unsplash.com/developers) for more information on the API.
-- ASCII art generation is based on the PIL (Python Imaging Library) module.
+- ASCII art generation utilizies the PIL (Python Imaging Library) module.